bismarabia/Client_Server_Communication/README.md

 Feel free to contact me if you something looks not clear to you.

-Author: Rabia Abismail
+Author: Rabia Abismail.
-ANTALYA INTERNATIONAL UNIVERSITY
+ANTALYA INTERNATIONAL UNIVERSITY.
 Data: 18/05/2017